 Who we are

-The Lapidary and Silversmithing Section of the Houston Gem and Mineral Society is interested in the working of stone and metal into finished works of art, craft, and jewelry.
+The Lapidary and Silversmithing Section of the Houston Gem and Mineral Society meets the third Monday of every month–except December–at 7:30 p.m.
+Members of the Section are interested in the working of stone and metal into finished works of art, craft, and jewelry.
 This Section includes beginners, experts, and every level in between.
 The Shop in the clubhouse has all the tools you might need to get started, and expert advice is never in short supply.
 Don’t have a rock to get started?
 No problem, we have starter rocks too.
-The Section meets the third Monday of every month–except December–at 7:30 p.m..
-The rules for cabochon making are provided as part of the Recognition of Lapidary Excellence Program (R.O.L.E).
+Most students begin with making cabochons, oval shapes with flat backs usually composed of opaque semiprecious stones.
+The rules for cabochon making are provided as part of the Recognition of Lapidary Excellence Program (ROLE).
 Lapidary Templates that were designed by Section members are offered for sale by the Section.

 What we do